What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 With GetRiskManager, you can utilise collaborative workspaces that help resolve risks faster and easier than ever.
 Scheduling and task tools can identify risks and assign risk owners.
 You’ll also have complete visibility into which tasks are assigned to which team members and real-time access to see how they address those risks.
 Marking risks as done will archive them for later reference.

 GetRiskManager excels at monitoring risks.
-It makes it easy to create reports quickly, so you always have the information needed to take appropriate action when conditions for risk are met.
+It makes it easy to create reports quickly, so you always have the information needed to take appropriate action when risk conditions are met.